 - Don’t spray it in a congested area

-If you ever manage to spray it on yourself (you really would be surprised how many people will own up to this happening), pepper spray has no lasting effects.
-It might leave you in searing pain for 15 minutes to a few hours, but it wears off sooner than later.
+If you ever manage to spray it on yourself (you’d really be surprised to know how many people have owned up to this happening), pepper spray has no lasting effects.
+This self defense weapon might leave you in searing pain for 15 minutes to a few hours, but it wears off sooner than later.
 If you ever get it on you, rinse the area repeatedly with some good old cold water for instant relief.

-They might look like nothing but you do not EVER want to be on the receiving end of a baton.
-Like, you don’t even need to know how to wield it.
+A baton might look like nothing, but you do not EVER want to be on its receiving end.
+You don’t even need to know how to wield it.
 Just take it out, and strike your attacker over the head to render to hurt them.

-We recommend getting the expandable batons so that you can put them in your bag or pocket with ease.
-What we love about this type of baton is how the mere action flicking it to extend it can already be a terrifying thing to see.
-Of course, you have to flick it with an air of confidence but can you imagine someone whipping this out and threatening you with it?
+We recommend getting expandable batons so that you can easily fit them in your bag or pocket.
+What we love about this type of baton is how the mere act of flicking it to its full size is already a terrifying thing to see.
+Of course, you have to flick it with an air of confidence, but can you imagine someone whipping this out and threatening you with it?
 Yeah, exactly.

 Ever gone out for a day hike with nothing but a water canteen, a belt bag, and a handy walking stick, trekking poles, or staff in hand?
-Chances are, you’ve thought about what you’d use to protect yourself if ever someone decided to jump you, and chances are, you’ve eyed that staff in your hand.
+Chances are, you’ve thought about what you’d use to protect yourself if someone ever decided to jump you, and chances are, you pictured that staff in you’re holding.

-Pluuuuuuus.
-They’re cheap!
+Plus—staffs are cheap.
 Just find a long stick in the wild, finesse it to look like a proper staff, and ta-da!
-If you don’t wanna DIY it, you can get trekking poles, a long staff, a walking staff, and even a cane if you wanted to.
+If you don’t wanna DIY it, you can get trekking poles, a long staff, a walking staff, and even a cane if you want to.

 Take it a step further and find an instructor who can teach you all the specific defensive moves to be a proficient staff fighter.

-Made famous by the iconic and late legend Bruce Lee, nunchucks look cool.
-And they also do a lot of damage to an assailant if you use it properly.
+Made famous by the late icon Bruce Lee, nunchucks look cool.
+And they also deal a lot of damage to an assailant if you use them properly.
 The drawback?
-You have to know how to use them properly.
+You have to know how to use these self defense weapons properly.

 You don’t want to be chucking them nunchucks (see what we did there?) around only to hit yourself in the face and go out with a concussion.
 You just need to know the basic moves and strikes perfect for anyone with zero skill levels.

-Nunchucks might be on the chonky side compared to the other weapons we mentioned above, but they're very compact.
-You can easily slip them into your car, backpack, even in your survival caches.
+Nunchucks might be on the chunky side compared to the other self defense weapons we mentioned above, but they’re very compact.
+You can easily slip them into your car and backpack, or even stash them in your survival caches.